Make the most of the sunshine by taking a stroll along the waterfront, stopping off at some ace bars along the way.

 Kirkstall Bridge Inn, 12 Bridge Road, Kirkstall, Leeds, West Yorkshire, LS5 3BW.

 From here, cross the bridge and make your way to the Leeds-Liverpool Canal footpath.
 You’ve got a bit of a walk ahead of you – it’s 30 minutes to Granary Wharf, where you’ll find another brewery owned bar.
 This time it’s Candlebar, and it comes from the folk behind Ossett Brewery.
-You’ll find it in Candle House.
 It’s perfectly situated next to the water, with outdoor seating where you can enjoy their exceptional selection of wine, with beer to match.
-You can even line your stomach here, because Sheffield-favourite Edo Sushi are now dishing up a menu of Japanese street food.
+You can even line your stomach here, because Sheffield-favourite Edo Sushi is now dishing up a menu of Japanese street food.

 Candlebar, Candle House, Granary Wharf, Leeds, West Yorkshire, LS1 4GJ.